bwa-mem2/bwa-mem2/README.md

 ## Notes

-* BWA-MEM-M has been tested for read lengths up to 151 bp.
+* BWA-Mich has been tested for read lengths up to 151 bp.
 For larger read lengths, please update READ_LEN in src/macro.h
-* BWA-MEM-M requires atleast 64 GB RAM.
+* BWA-Mich requires atleast 70 GB RAM.
 For WGS runs on human genome, it is recommended to have 128-192 GB RAM.

 ### BWA-MEM2 (old)